Do I Have To Quit Smoking For Bariatric Surgery?

 Many doctors require patients to quit smoking ranging anywhere from a few weeks to a year before they will commit to performing the surgery.

-What Happens If I Smoke before Bariatric Surgery?
+What Happens If I Smoke Before Bariatric Surgery?

-Respiratory complications – the use of tobacco or smoking disrupts the normal functioning of the lungs and reduces an individual’s breathing capacity.
+The use of tobacco or smoking disrupts the normal functioning of the lungs and reduces an individual’s breathing capacity.
 Bariatric surgery patients who smoke are at a greater risk of developing pneumonia.

-Prolonged healing of wounds – smoking or the use of tobacco products can also affect how fast your body can heal itself.
+Smoking or the use of tobacco products can also affect how fast your body can heal itself.
 Cigarettes contain toxic ingredients that impede wound healing including:

-• Carbon monoxide;
+• Carbon Monoxide.

-• Hydrogen cyanide.
+• Hydrogen Cyanide.

-Ulcers – smoking cigarettes can cause the formation of ulcers and complications resulting from ulcers such as bleeding, obstruction of the stomach, and perforation of the stomach.
+Smoking cigarettes can cause the formation of ulcers and complications resulting from ulcers such as bleeding, obstruction of the stomach, and perforation of the stomach.
 These can be life-threatening and require emergency surgery.
 Smoking is also one of the main causes of the failure of ulcer medication.

 What Happens If I Smoke after Bariatric Surgery?